This post may contain affiliate links. Read the full disclosure here.

 Eat The Right Foods Right Away – Not Just Hospital Food:

 I’ve talked a few times about how I was so happy to have my Milk Dust products at the hospital with me.
 This really helped me ensure I nourished myself, while only having access to hospital food for two days.
-I had to stay in the hospital (unexpectedly) for 48 hours because I wasn’t able to get the antibiotic for GBS in enough time before baby arrived.
+I had to stay in the hospital (unexpectedly) for 48 hours because I wasn’t able to get the antibiotic for GBS in enough time before the baby arrived.
 I luckily packed a few Milk Dust bars and my sample pack of Milk Dust protein powder, so I could eat and drink extra nutrients with my hospital meals.
 Milk Dust also has the milk-boosting herb blend, which I think was key to helping my milk supply come in really fast this time.

 Some important foods for milk supply after delivery:

 Some of these foods you can order at the hospital.
-I had oatmeal and fresh fruit both mornings.
+I had oatmeal and fresh fruit on both mornings.
 There was also a veggie soup one night that was pretty good.
 You can also pack fresh fruit like apples and oranges, as well as nuts and seeds in your hospital bag!